liffiton/code2tex/README.md

 ## Dependencies

-The simple python script has no dependencies.
+The python scripts require Python 3 and have no other dependencies.

-Producing a PDF of the LaTeX output requires LaTeX, however.
-Code2tex's output depends on a few packages that are not always included by default in a LaTeX install; in Ubuntu, for example, you'll need to install the following packages (along with their dependencies):
+Producing a PDF of the LaTeX output requires LaTeX.
+Code2tex's output depends on a few packages that are not always included by default in a LaTeX install;
+in Ubuntu, for example, you'll need to install the following packages (along with their dependencies):

     texlive-fonts-recommended
     texlive-latex-extra